Mvnsour/Mvnsour/README.md

 - Frontend developer specialized in **React**, **TypeScript**, and **Web3 integration**.
 - Strong interest in **Solidity**, **Foundry**, and **smart contract testing**.
-- Regularly use **AI tools** to speed up refactoring, documentation, and testing.
+- Regularly use **AI tools** to speed up refactoring, documentation and testing.
 - Open to **remote opportunities** and **collaborative Web3 projects**.

 ###